Washington Report on Middle East Affairs, March 2000, Pages 3,74-76

 Spreading the Word

-Enclosed please find my check for the October/November and December issues of the Washington Report.
+Enclosed please find my check for the October/November and December issues of the Washington Report on Middle East Affairs,.
 The magazine is extremely hard to find on Long Island.

 I have written to the magazine several times indicating that I think you would get much more international exposure if you advertised in such mainstream periodicals as The New York Times.
 I feel that your readership is limited to a group of people who are very interested in the Middle East "Peace Process" and that it is not reaching the larger audience that it most definitely should.
 In my opinion, the average person is not well versed in what is taking place in the Middle East today, and more importantly, the origin of the Palestinian-Israeli conflict.